 - THIS IS GOING TO HURT BY ADAM KAY

 I have to admit I am a little late to this book, It has been sitting on my shelf for a while and that’s mainly due to the fact… I found it hard to read.

 The book is a collection of diary entries written by Adam during his training as a junior doctor.
-People seem to LOVE this book, and I can’t blame them.
-Adam is such an amazing comedy writer and I would recommend anyone to read it to get a glimpse of life as a junior doctor in the NHS.
-I just did not enjoy it as much as I thought I would after hearing all the raving reviews.
+People seem to love this book, and I can’t blame them.
+Adam is such an amazing comedy writer and I would recommend this book just to get a glimpse of life as a junior doctor in the NHS.
+I just did not enjoy it as much as I thought I would after hearing all the rave reviews.